johsteffens/beth/doc/bcore/btcl_network_builder.md

 A rack has one main (anonymous) branch and optional named branches.

-Only wires in the main branch can connect to the rack.
+Only wires in one of the rack's branches can connect to the rack.

 Multiple racks of the same name are allowed in the tree.